felixchenfy/Monocular-Visual-Odometry/README.md

 I tested the current implementation on [TUM](https://vision.in.tum.de/data/datasets/rgbd-dataset/download) fr1_desk and fr1_xyz dataset, but both performances are **bad**.
 I guess one of the **cause** is that high quality keypoints are too few, so the feature matching returns few matches.
 The **solution** I guess is to use the ORB-SLAM's method for extracting enough uniformly destributed keypoints, and doing guided matching based on the estimated camera motion.

 However, my program does work on this [New Tsukuba Stereo Database](http://cvlab.cs.tsukuba.ac.jp/), whose images and scenes are synthetic and have abundant high quality keypoints.
-Though large error still exists, the VO could roughly estimated the camera motion.
+The result shows that the VO could roughly estimate camera motion.
 See the gif **at the beginning of this README**.

-I also put two video links here which I recorded on my computer of running this VO program:
+I also put two video links here which I recorded on my computer:
 [1.
 VO video, with optimization on single frame]( https://github.com/felixchenfy/Monocular-Visual-Odometry-Data/blob/master/result/vo_with_opti.mp4)
 [2.
 VO video, no optimization](https://github.com/felixchenfy/Monocular-Visual-Odometry-Data/blob/master/result/vo_no_opti.mp4)
-The sad thing is, with or without this optimization on single frame, the result is about the same.
+With optimization on single frame, the result is slightly better, as you can see that the shape of the estimated trajectory is closer to the truth trajectory.
+(You may mentally scale the two camera trajectories to compare the shape.)

 # 6. Reference